 The completed mill.

-Before starting this modification I felt daunted by the amount of machining required to make the parts and the size of them, but this has been a good project and has come together rather well.
+Before starting this modification I felt daunted by the amount of machining required to make the parts and the size of them.
+However, this has been a good project and has come together rather well.

-This is really worth doing as I will not have to remove the head and disassemble it every time I get a jam on the head.
+This is really worth doing as I will not have to remove the head and disassemble it every time I get a jam.

 The noise levels are now much lower than either the metal or plastic gears and the rotation is very smooth.